BlackObsidian007/BlackObsidian007/README.md

 - 👋 Hi, I’m @BlackObsidian007
 - 👀 I’m interested in reading, research, writing, learning and discovering new places and things
-- 🌱 I currently work with react and JavaScript
+- 🌱 I currently work with react js, Java and JavaScript
 - 💞️ I’m looking to collaborate with other people that have more knowledge than i do and work with organisations that will be an open source of exposure for me
 - 📫 How to reach me : faitholufeming@gmail.com